-The Home Inspector is hired just after the you and the seller agree on a price and the home enters in the escrow period.
-Usually within the first five days an inspection is done and they delivery the report one to three days after the inspection.
+The Home Inspector is hired just after you and the seller agree on a price and the home enters the escrow period.
+Usually, within the first five days, an inspection is done and they deliver the report one to three days after the inspection.
 Most people complete the Home Inspection before they order the Appraisal.

 Does A Lender Require A Home Inspection In California?

 Usually not.
 It’s been my experience that a lender will only require the report if the Appraiser makes a note in the appraisal report that there is an issue with the home.
 A cracked foundation, rotting wood, visible water damage inside, etc.

 A Pest Inspection is a bit different than a Home Inspection and is usually done by two different people/companies.
 If in your Home Inspection report there is a note that the inspector saw evidence of pest damage or just that pest might be an issue then you would want to order a Pest Inspection.